IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

           ![ola workload deploy1](extras/images/ola-workload-deploy1.jpg)

         - select `YAML` tab to view the content of yaml.
-Note the deployment is created through the controller of Open Liberty Application custom resource.
+Note the deployment is created through the controller of OpenLibertyApplication custom resource.

           ![ola workload deploy2](extras/images/ola-workload-deploy2.jpg)